List of DC Comics characters: Y: Yankee Doodle Dandy

-Yankee Doodle Dandy (John Dandy) is a fictional character appearing in American comic books published by DC Comics.
+Yankee Doodle Dandy (John Dandy) is a character appearing in American comic books published by DC Comics.
 He first appeared in Doom Patrol (vol. 2) #52 (January 1992), and was created by writer Grant Morrison and artist Richard Case.

 Dandy is a government operative who works for the Pentagon and stole the formula for "pseudoderm" (used in the Question's mask) from its inventor, Aristotle Rodor.
 This enables him to appear faceless and makes him a master of disguise.

 Yo-Yo

-Yo-Yo is the name of two fictional characters appearing in American comic books published by DC Comics.
+Yo-Yo is the name of two characters appearing in American comic books published by DC Comics.

-The first is an unnamed henchman of the Joker in the Flashpoint timeline.
+The first incarnation is an unnamed henchman of the Joker in the Flashpoint timeline, resembling Harley Quinn.
 She first appeared in Flashpoint (vol. 2) #1 (2011), and was created by Geoff Johns and Andy Kubert.

-In 2011, The New 52 rebooted the DC universe and introduced a new incarnation of Yo-Yo.
-This version is Chang Jie-Ru, a member of the Suicide Squad who can manipulate his own mass.
-He is later killed by King Shark.
+In 2011, The New 52 rebooted the DC universe.
+Chang Jie-Ru uses the name as a member of the Suicide Squad.
+He has the ability to increase and decrease his mass.
+At Belle Reve, Yo-Yo is caught up in a supervillain prison riot, tasked alongside Deadshot and El Diablo with quelling the inmate rebellion.
+He is ordered by Amanda Waller to retrieve King Shark from his holding cell.
+Yo-Yo uses his ability to slip through the bars, where King Shark kills him.